Fênix 2005 Futebol Clube

-Fênix 2005 Futebol Clube, commonly known as Fênix, is a Brazilian football club based in Barra Mansa, Rio de Janeiro state.
+Fênix 2005 Futebol Clube, commonly known as Fênix, is a Brazilian football club based in Barra Mansa, in the state of Rio de Janeiro.

 History

 The club was founded on September 9, 2005.
 They finished as the runners-up in the Campeonato Carioca Third level in 2009, losing the competition to Sampaio Corrêa.

 Stadium

 Fênix 2005 Futebol Clube play their home games at Estádio Raulino de Oliveira.
 The stadium has a maximum capacity of 20,000 people.